borg286/sorlock/index.md

 * 6th level: **Holy Weapon****, ****Chain Lightning**

 Note about Holy Weapon: See if your DM will allow Holy Weapon to be Twinned.
 RAW it shouldn't, but most of the buff spells can.
 This spell is just flavored to target the weapons rather than the creatures.
 If DM doesn’t agree, Holy Weapon may still be worth the slot.
-You’ll need to pick the right round to blow the radiant AoE to maxiize the effects.
+You’ll need to pick the right round to blow the radiant AoE to maximize the effects.
 The damage is great vs. single target.
 The AoE is great vs a horde which are blind thanks to you.

 Note about Chain Lighting and dropping our AoE: You still have Hypnotic Pattern and your higher level slots at this level aren't as in demand as your spell points in general.
 Chain Lightning scales the best in the game +10d6 for getting another target per level upcast.